The Succulent Plant Page goes to Families of Succulent Plants goes to The Yucca Page goes to

 San Bernardino Mountains, Ca.

-Adjacent: in the middle of the day, the author stands in the welcome shade of a Joshua Tree, estimated as over 27 ft tall.
+Right: in the middle of the day, the author stands in the welcome shade of a Joshua Tree, estimated as over 27 ft tall.
 This magnificent specimen is part of the Joshua Tree forest either side of the road to Key's View.
-The hills behind this forest are host to many interesting succulent plants and well worth exploring.
+The hills behind this forest are host to many interesting succulent plants including Dudleya and well worth exploring.